Devolutions/IronRDP/iron-svelte-client/README.md

 Notice that the configuration file refers to a public (provisioner) key file called `provisioner.pem`.
 We need to generate this file.

-You can an RSA key pair using `openssl` by running the following commands:
+You can generate an RSA key pair using `openssl` by running the following commands:

 ```shell
 $ openssl genrsa -out provisioner.key 2048